 Pregnancy & Maternity Leave

 Pregnant women can work for as long as their pregnancy allows them to without an employer forcing them to leave.
-If an employee isn’t attending the workplace due to her pregnancy she can take leave until she recovers and the employer cannot force her to stay on leave until birth.
+If an employee isn’t attending the workplace due to her pregnancy, she can take leave until she recovers, and the employer cannot force her to stay on vacation until birth.
 The employer cannot terminate and prevent the employee from coming back to work after giving birth.

-The PDA states that employers that allow their employees to take a leave due to temporary disability which affects the employee’s work abilities, must also give a pregnant woman the same freedom.
-Pregnant women must be treated just like any other employee who is facing a temporary illness and allowed a short break from work so they can recover.
+The PDA states that employers that allow their employees to take leave due to temporary disability, which affects the employee’s work abilities, must also give a pregnant woman the same freedom.
+Pregnant women must be treated just like any other employee who is facing a temporary illness and allows a short break from work so they can recover.

 Another act that also protects women from discrimination is the FMLA (Family and Medical Leave Act).
-This act also allows women who just gave birth to take up to 12 weeks of leave, this can be either paid or unpaid depending on whether the employee is eligible for the benefit of paid leave or not.
-But in order to be qualified for this, the employee has to work for at least 12 months for the employer prior to the leave.
+This act also allows women who just gave birth to take up to 12 weeks of leave.
+This can be either paid or unpaid, depending on whether the employee is eligible for the benefit of paid leave or not.
+But to be qualified for this, the employee has to work for at least 12 months for the employer before maternity leave.

 Temporary Disability And Pregnancy, Are They Equal?

 If an employer is providing health insurance to his workers, pregnancy expenses also must be covered just like other health-related conditions.
-But medical expenses that are linked to abortion aren’t covered by insurance unless the abortion is medically necessary and keeping the baby has been determined to be a danger to the woman’s life.
-This must be at the recommendation of a professional medical worker and then the insurance provided by the employer will cover this.
+But medical costs that are linked to abortion aren’t covered by insurance unless the abortion is medically necessary, and keeping the baby has been determined to be a danger to the woman’s life.
+This must be at the recommendation of a professional medical worker, and then the insurance provided by the employer will cover this.